bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 ---
 ## 🗂️ Sprint Task Lists
 ### To Do
-- [ ] Improve the feedback for payment of life at toss's start.
-Maybe having Charon's hand move over to grab the fragments, then slam down to flip the coins, or something like that.
-Even adding a slight delay might help.
-This slam should have a more basic effect than the malice slam.
-- [ ] When Charon goes to slam, make him raise his hands slightly first.
-- [ ] Apply vignette to death effect too.
-Oscillate blue eyes closed/open (more extreme vignette)
-- [ ] During Obol flip, change Vignette color to purple (use different layer for this probably).
-- [ ] Improve vignette shader appearance - see ChatGPT conversation. https://chatgpt.com/c/6861fe0a-3854-8013-be5f-4e63eea6ccc0
 ### In Progress
-- [ ] Need to fade in the life and soul labels a bit earlier I think, otherwise it looks a bit weird with the initial +100 popup... idk.
-- [x] Add a floating label effect for the life loss when Charon takes life for ante.
 ### Done
 - [x] Extend and improve Thunderstorm sound.
 - [x] Building Blocks 2 - Bass - 7's & The Octave